v8/v8.dev/src/blog/understanding-ecma-part-2.md

 ### Syntax-directed operations

-So, we found out that the internal method `[[Get]]` is called from the abstract operation `GetValue` which operates on References.
+We found out that the Object internal method `[[Get]]` is called from the abstract operation `GetValue` which operates on References.
+But where is `GetValue` called from?

 The grammar rules of the spec define the syntax of the language, and the [syntax-directed operations](https://tc39.es/ecma262/#sec-algorithm-conventions-syntax-directed-operations) define what the syntactic constructs mean (how to evaluate them).

-We'll look into the grammar rules deeper in a later episode, let's keep it simple for now!
+We'll take a deeper look into the grammar rules in a later episode, let's keep it simple for now!

 Runtime semantics for the grammar production `MemberExpression` `:` `MemberExpression` `.` `IdentifierName` define how to evaluate it: